simolus3/drift/docs/docs/Generation options/index.md

 ---
-data:

 title: Generation options
 description: Options for `drift_dev` and `build_runner` to change the generated code.
-  weight: 7
-template: layouts/docs/list
-path: docs/advanced-features/builder_options/
-aliases:
-  - "options/"

 ---

 The `drift_dev` package supports a range of options that control how code